CherylYul/algorithm/README.md

 - [x] DFS and strongly connected components (graph_hash.py vs graph_linked_list.py)
 - [x] BFS and shortest path - Find a Bacon number, which is the number of degrees of separation from an actor to Kevin Bacon (graph_hash.py vs graph_linked_list.py)
 - [x] BFS and bipartiteness testing - Seperate objects into two so that it will not conflict with the other (graph_hash.py vs graph_linked_list.py)
+- [x] Dijkstra's - Find the shortest path in non-negative weighted graph (graph_weight.py)
+- [x] Bellman Ford - Find the shortest path in graph which has negative weights (graph_weight.py)
+- [x] DAG shortest paths - An algorithm of PERT application, which helps arrange and performs tasks more efficiently (graph_weighted.py)